fjprado/bc-schools-ng/README.md

 The BC Schools is a web application that allows users to search for schools in their neighborhood or near a desired location.
 The application provides a list of schools along with corresponding maps and directions to each school.

+You can also access a live demo [here](https://gray-hill-081df9310.4.azurestaticapps.net/)

 ## Features

 - **Search Schools:** Easily search for schools based on your location or near a desired location.